jwstegemann/fritz2/www/src/pages/docs/10_Getting Started.md

 val fritz2Version = "1.0-SNAPSHOT" // set the newer snapshot version here
 ```

-If you find any problems with these snapshot-versions please
+If you encounter any problems with these snapshot-versions, please
 [open an issue](https://github.com/jwstegemann/fritz2/issues/new/choose).